thomasvilches/ROI_analysis/README.md

 **The changes in this branch will be dumped the NYC branch, since they presents an improvement**

+- Calibrated the scenario where vaccinated people change the behaviour.
+I am implementing the idea of non-vac people slowly backing to normal.

 The branch `NYC` has data for NYC and the model is calibrated.

 - Moderna and Pfizer vaccines were implemented.
 We are ignoring Gamma and Beta.